LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Set up job alert alert on

-On the other hand, if you already have a list of companies that you would like to set alerts for, you can manually insert them here.
+However, if you have a list of companies you would like to set alerts for, you can manually insert them here.
 This way, you will create job alerts for those companies only.
-Maybe those are your ICPs and/or you already got in touch with someone working there.

 Set up new job alert companies

-#4 Once you’ve set everything, turn the alert on, just like above.
-Make an alert for each company or a single alert for multiple companies.
+#4 Once you’ve set everything, turn the alert on and receive alerts for multiple companies or a single alert for multiple companies.

 #1 Put the keyword in the LinkedIn search engine.
 For example, search for a “Sales Manager”.
 Set all filters to get as close as possible to your ICP.